thatdocslady/stgovirt.github.io/source/engine/automatic-fencing.html.md

 # Troubleshooting

 Check that you can run the fence agent from the command line.
 Use the fence script that corresponds with the fence type you are setting up.

-*   All agents

-fence-agents package removed support of sending boolean flags by their own, so, if you are using in your fence agent option field any flag, you should give it a '1' value For example, instead of "ssh,lanplus" , you should write "ssl=1,lanplus=1"

 *   fence_drac5
     -   When testing make sure to use the "--action=status" parameter.